Key highlights

 Choose dedicated hosting if

-• Your website receives high traffic or runs resource-intensive applications (e.g., large eCommerce stores, SaaS platforms, gaming servers).
+• Your website receives high traffic or runs resource-intensive applications (for example, large eCommerce stores, SaaS platforms, gaming servers).

 • Security is a top priority, especially for sites handling sensitive user data (finance, healthcare, etc.).